 Ultimately, an ecommerce replatforming process is not about giving your site a purely aesthetic makeover but about future-proofing and growth-proofing your business.
 It might be challenging, but if you find that your current platform is hindering your ability to scale, make custom changes or address existing problems, and generally speaking, causing more problems than it solves, migrating to a new platform is not just a good idea, but an urgent imperative.

-So now we move on to the next question.
+So now we move on to the next question in our ecommerce platform migration guide.
 Beware, there’s a catch.

 What are the pros and cons of changing eCommerce platforms?